-With over 800 million registered users, there is no other platform can compare for business.
-Chinese people, especially young millennial, use WeChat every day.
-If they run into medical problems, they will turn to Internet or the social media they care most first.
-Therefore it is a good way to join your business into mini-program which people can be easy to search.
+With over 800 million registered users, there is no other platform that can compare for business.
+Chinese people, especially young millennials, use WeChat every day.
+If they run into medical problems, they will turn to the Internet or the social media they care about most first.
+Therefore it is a good way to join your business into a mini-program that people can be easy to search for.
 Furthermore, sharing your public WeChat account of your medical business through some groups would be better for your business.

 Be Visible on SEO

 First of all, it is initially to establish your official website for your business and make it visible on the SEO, especially on Baidu.
-75% of the researches in China are on Baidu.
+75% of the research in China is on Baidu.
 You need to have a good ranking on Baidu to be visible.
-Chinese consumers will only buy brands which have a good ranking on Baidu.
+Chinese consumers will only buy brands that have a good ranking on Baidu.